danvergara/dblab/README.md

 ## Usage

-You can start the app passing no flags or parameters, you'll be asked for connection data instead.
+You can start the app without passing flags or parameters, you'll be interactively asked for connection data instead.
 ![Alt Text](screenshots/dblab-default-form.gif)